Life Transitions

 12 x 16 3/8 in (30.7 x 41.7 cm)

-The owner of this Helen Frankenthaler painting had a carefully designed apartment that was featured in magazines and books and celebrated for its overall interior design.
-As she put the historic home on the market in favor of a much smaller contemporary apartment, inevitably some items wouldn’t find a place.
-As such, this work on paper was better sold.
-During the valuation phase, the risk at auction for Helen Frankenthaler works on paper were determined to by too high giving the lagging estimates.
-This was then priced, offered and sold privately from one collection to another for a much higher return without the potential risk.
+The owner of this Helen Frankenthaler work on paper acquired it for a beautifully designed beaux-arts style penthouse that was featured in magazines and books and celebrated for its historic interior design aesthetic which matched the style of the 1922 building.
+As she put the historic home on the market in favor of a smaller contemporary apartment, inevitably some items wouldn’t find a place.
+As such, it was decided that this work on paper was better sold.
+During the valuation and pricing research phase, the risk at auction for Helen Frankenthaler works on paper were determined to be too high giving the lagging estimates versus the sale prices.
+Private sale then became the main selling option.
+It was then strategically priced, offered and successfully sold privately for a much higher return than the projected auction return (without the potential risk against a low reserve).

 Helen Frankenthaler (1928-2011)